Jarmos-san/hugo-blog/README.md

 [![Ask Me Anything !][my ama badge]][my ama] [![Twitter Follow][my twitter badge]][my twitter]

-**DISCLAIMER**: **This project is unmaintained & I'll be deprecating it soon.
-At the moment I'm working on a more powerful & featured [Next.js](https://nextjs.org) based website.
-And the repository for this project will be archived soon after the brand new project is complete!**
+**DISCLAIMER**: **I'M NO LONGER MAINTAINING THE PROJECT!**

+The repository & the project is abandoned!
+I'm no longer actively maintaining & working on this project since I recreated it using Next.js instead.
+If you're interested in checking it out, please head over to my [personal website's repository](https://github.com/Jarmos-san/personal-website).
+The project uses the latest features of React.js and is faster than a traditional Hugo project.
+So, feel free to check it out & contribute to it!

 This repository hosts the tools, assets & themes for my [personal website][personal website].
 The site is statically generated with